raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- collapse ---
 ---
-title: geopandas
+title: GeoPandas
 ---

-GeoPandas is a package to make working with geospatial data in python easier.
+GeoPandas is a package to make working with geospatial data in Python easier.
 GeoPandas extends the datatypes used by the `pandas` package to allow spatial operations on geometric types.
 The [examples gallery](https://geopandas.org/en/stable/gallery/index.html#) shows how to create a variety of graphs using geospatial data.

 #### Usage